wim/vermenigvuldigen/README.md

 # vermenigvuldigen
-small py script to help my childern practise multiplication (in dutch)
+small py script to help my childern practise multiplications and divisions (in dutch)